mantidproject/mantid/docs/source/algorithms/MaskDetectors-v1.rst

 the algorithm extracts list of detector IDS from source workspace and uses them to mask the corresponding spectra of the target workspace.

+.. _maskdetectors_def_of_mask:

 Definition of Mask
 ##################

 -  If a pixel is masked, it means that the data from this pixel won't be used.
-In the masking workspace (i.e., `SpecialWorkspace2D <http://www.mantidproject.org/SpecialWorkspace2D>`__), the corresponding value is 1.
+In the masking workspace the corresponding value is 1.
 -  If a pixel is NOT masked, it means that the data from this pixel will be used.
-In the masking workspace (i.e., `SpecialWorkspace2D <http://www.mantidproject.org/SpecialWorkspace2D>`__), the corresponding value is 0.
+In the masking workspace the corresponding value is 0.
 -  If masked workspace with a masked spectrum is applied to a target workspace with grouped detectors, and only one detector in the group of target workspace is masked, all target spectra,